Generic Name: sorafenib (soe-RAF-e-nib)

 - Sorafenib should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: Sorafenib may cause harm to the fetus.
 Avoid becoming pregnant while you are taking it and for at least 2 weeks after you stop taking it.
-If you think you may be pregnant, contact your doctor.
+If you think you may be pregnant, contact your doctor right away.
 You will need to discuss the benefits and risks of taking sorafenib while you are pregnant.
 It is not known if sorafenib is found in breast milk.
 Do not breast-feed while taking sorafenib.

 Possible side effects of sorafenib: